nikitakapoor1919/Chat-App-ReactJS/README.md

 # Chat-App-ReactJS
-Chat Application Using ReactJS and Firebase
+Chat Web Application using firebase as backend .Users can create account or login by gmail.You can send images and stickers while chatting.Users can also join Group Chat.

 ### Steps to Run:
 1. Clone This App